Emjay Anthony

-Biography
+Biography and Early Life

 Emjay Anthony Salazar was born on June 1, 2003, in Clearwater Beach, Florida, to parents Michael and Trisha Salazar.
 He has an older sister named Sage.
 He modeled as a young child and made his acting debut in a Werther's candy commercial at the age of four.
 When he was 5, he and his family relocated to California.

+Career

-In 2009 Emjay made his film debut in It's Complicated starring Meryl Streep and Alec Baldwin.
+In 2009 Anthony made his film debut in It's Complicated starring Meryl Streep and Alec Baldwin.
 He returned to his school studies for a year and a half and then resumed auditioning for commercials and television films.
-He portrayed Hector in The Divergent Series: Insurgent (2015).

-His breakout role was in the 2014 film Chef, as Percy, the son of the protagonist, chef Carl Casper (Jon Favreau).
+His breakout role was in the 2014 film Chef, as Percy, the son of the protagonist, chef Carl Casper.

+As of 2024 to 2025, Anthony’s project Jilliahsmen Trinity: 2.9 - A.R.M is on development in a post-production.